-Financial guarantee contracts are classified as deferred income and are amortised to profit or loss using a straight-line method over the contractual period or, when there is no specified contractual period recognised in profit or loss upon discharge of the guarantee.
+Financial guarantee contracts are classified as deferred income and are amortised to income statement using a straight-line method over the contractual period or, when there is no specified contractual period recognised in income statement upon discharge of the guarantee.
 When settlement of a financial guarantee contract becomes probable, an estimate of the obligation is made.
 If the carrying value of the financial guarantee contract is lower than the obligation, the carrying is adjusted to the obligation amount and accounted for as a provision.